jomski77/telegram-rag-ai-bot/README.md

-## Telegram Monitoring and Real-Time Messaging Application
+## Telegram + AI + RAG

-This is a Flask-based web application designed to serve as a quick reference guide and messaging platform.
+This is a Flask-based application to serve as a local AI querying tool via Telegram messaging.
 The application integrates with Telegram using the python-telegram-bot library and provides real-time communication through Flask-SocketIO.
 It utilizes Retrieval-Augmented Generation (RAG) to enhance its querying and response capabilities, ensuring that users receive contextually relevant and accurate information derived from embedded documents and resources.

 ---

 ## Overview
-- Real-time tracking and logging of incoming Telegram messages.
+- Real-time logging of incoming Telegram messages.
-- Displaying message interactions on a web-based interface using WebSocket communication.
 - Managing embedded data storage for efficient query handling.

 ---